gloredo/react-blend/README.md

   - `📄 README.md`: Visual Studio Code Extension documentation.
   - `📁 src`: All Visual Studio Code Extension documentation code.
 - 📁 [sandbox](/sandbox/): Development Testing Environment.
-  - `📁 next`: Next.js minimal project with **React Universal Layer**.
+  - `📁 next`: Next.js minimal project with **React Blend**.
-  - `📁 expo`: Expo minimal project with **React Universal Layer**.
+  - `📁 expo`: Expo minimal project with **React Blend**.

 ## :dart: Goal and Guidelines

-The **React Universal Layer** is a thin layer of integration between the [Next.js](https://nextjs.org/) and [Expo](https://expo.dev/home) APIs, solving API compatibility issues and providing a unified API that works with very little interference between framework APIs.
+The **React Blend** is a thin layer of integration between the [Next.js](https://nextjs.org/) and [Expo](https://expo.dev/home) APIs, solving API compatibility issues and providing a unified API that works with very little interference between framework APIs.
 The main pain solved is not having to worry about the specifics of each framework and simply using their available APIs, it's designed in a way that you don't even notice it's there.

-The macro goal of the **React Universal Layer** is to provide a simplified and integrated development for "React Universal Apps", a concept where shared React Native code is written using together the best technologies available in the React and JavaScript ecosystems using the same codebase, always sharing as much code as possible and making code unique to only one platform explicit through architecture.
+The macro goal of the **React Blend** is to provide a simplified and integrated development for "React Universal Apps", a concept where shared React Native code is written using together the best technologies available in the React and JavaScript ecosystems using the same codebase, always sharing as much code as possible and making code unique to only one platform explicit through architecture.

 :heart: This project is heavily inspired by [Solito](https://solito.dev/), thanks a lot to your amazing work!
 You can also understand more about "React Universal Apps" in these projects: [create-universal-app](https://github.com/chen-rn/CUA), [create-t3-turbo](https://github.com/t3-oss/create-t3-turbo), [next-expo-solito](https://github.com/tamagui/tamagui/tree/master/starters/next-expo-solito) and [t3-turbo-and-clerk](https://github.com/clerkinc/t3-turbo-and-clerk).